 You get in the office early, you are the last one to leave, and yet the piles of unfinished work keep mounting.
 Sound familiar?
-This is an all too common scenario for busy office managers, who are increasingly asked to do more with less.
+This is an all too common scenario for busy managers, who are increasingly asked to do more with less.

 So how can you break the mold, get on top of the workload, and pare back the ridiculous number of hours you spend at the office?
 You deserve a life outside of work, and you deserve to feel happy and on top of things in the office too.

-With the constant interruptions that most office managers face, it is easy to see why it is virtually impossible to get things done.
+With the constant interruptions that most managers face, it is easy to see why it is virtually impossible to get things done.
 However, with a few disciplined changes to your routine, and with the help of a few web-based tools, the drive for higher efficiency is easier than you might think.
 Here are our 7 top time saving tips to make your days in the office run like clockwork.

 1. Use web-based tools for rota management and time scheduling